Kristine Elisabeth Heuch Bonnevie (1872 – 1948) was a Norwegian geneticist and zoologist.

 - 1919 – Ordinary Professor of zoology, Kongelige Frederiks Universitet

-- 1920 – Kongens fortjenstmedalje [King’s Medal of Merit in gold]
+- 1920 – One of the founders, and first President, of the Norwegian Association of University Women; Kongens fortjenstmedalje [King’s Medal of Merit in gold]

 - 1924 – Hosted the Third International Conference of the International Federation of University Women in Oslo

 - 1927 – Worked on gene action during embryogenesis, using hereditary defects in mice as her experimental model.
-Ultimately leading to findings extrapolated by Otto Ullrich (1894 – 1957) as Bonnevie-Ullrich syndrome in humans
+Findings extrapolated by Otto Ullrich (1894 – 1957) as Bonnevie-Ullrich syndrome in humans

 - 1935 – Fridtjof Nansen Prize for Outstanding Research

-- 1943 – Bonnevie organised food supplies for the resistance and her students, distributing food packages from her apartment after the university was closed by the Nazis
+- 1943 – Organised food supplies for the resistance and her students, distributing food packages from her apartment after the university was closed by the Nazis

 - 1946 – Den Kongelige Norske Sankt Olavs Orden [Knight, First Class, of the Order of St. Olav]